cheery/lever/README.md

 # Next-generation Lever

-The type inferencing required me to reconsider the object system in Lever.
-Since everything changes due to how your object system changes this motivated a rewrite.
+The rewrite improves on...

+ * type inferencing
+ * computer algebra
+ * documentation/structure

+Object system is changed to provide subtyping type inference and provide more invariants for the system to function.

+Behavior of operators and coercion is changed to provide computer algebra utilities that are easier to configure and use.

+Documentation is partially implemented with comments and XML-formatted files along the source code.
+Inspired by literal programming.

 ## Project contents